Sentry Page Protection

 1 Year Rolling Currency Performance

-- Over the past 12 months rolling period the top performing major currency has been Gold with the Japanese Yen the worst performing.
+- Over the past 12 months rolling period the top performing major currency has been Gold with the US Dollar Index the worst performing.

 3 Month Rolling Currency Performance

-- Over the past 3 month rolling period the top performing currency has been the Swedish Krona with the US Dollar Index lagging.
+- Over the past 3 month rolling period the top performing currency has been Gold with the US Dollar Index lagging.

 1 Month Rolling Currency Performance

-- Over the past 1 month rolling period the top performing currency has been the Japanese Yen with the US Dollar Index lagging.
+- Over the past 1 month rolling period the top performing currency has been Gold with the US Dollar Index lagging.

 Past Week Currency Performance

-- Over the past week the top performing major currency was the Japanese Yen with Gold lagging.
+- Over the past week the top performing major currency was Gold with the Canadian Dollar lagging.

 Commentary:

-The USD up +0.76% over the past week.
-It had been confined to a 7-month consolidation range before breaking lower in July but has returned back to the previous range.
+The USD was up +0.31% over the past week.
+It had been rangebound and confined to an 8-point consolidation range since late 2022 before its recent breakout.

 Support / Resistance Levels (based upon respective time period closing price):